-- A. If you have transferred schools you and your parents need to read and complete the : CHSAA Parent Handbook, Understanding the Transfer, Eligibility Procedure.
-There are copies of this in the main office.
-This needs to be completed before you start practice or competition. - Participation Limits - A. You are eligible to participate in any sport for a maximum of eight consecutive semesters.
-Any part of a game played during a season counts as a season of participation. - B. Your eligibility in high school activities begins when you first enter the ninth grade and for the first eight semesters that you are enrolled in high school.
-Your eighth semester must immediately follow your seventh semester. - C. You must enter school within the first 11 days of the semester to be eligible. - D. If you reach the age of 19 prior to August 1, you will be ineligible for interscholastic competition the next school year. - Awards Standards - A. You may not receive cash, merchandise or gift certificates for participating in an athletic/academic contest. - B. You may accept awards that are symbolic in nature, such as medals, trophies, ribbons, plaques, etc., for participating in a school athletic/academic program.
-These awards may be received only from your school, from a school hosting an event, or from the Colorado High School Activities Association. - C. You may accept awards for participating in non-school sponsored athletic/academic competition only if the awards are symbolic in nature, such as medals, trophies, ribbons, plaques, etc. - Non-School Competition - A. You may not participate in any organized non-school athletic competition and your school team IN THE SAME SPORT during the same season without permission from the coach and Principal. - B. Players certified to participate as members of any high school sport team may compete on any other team, in any non-school activity or event in that sport during that sports season with the express written permission of the principal.
+- Do not drop classes without first checking with your athletic director or counselor to determine whether is will affect your eligibility. - Transferring Schools - A. If you have transferred schools, you and your parents need to complete transfer paperwork in Arbiter Athlete.
+Eligibility will be determined after all paperwork in completed online. - Participation Limits - A. Your eligibility in high school activities begins when you first enter the ninth grade and for the first eight semesters that you are enrolled in high school.
+Your eighth semester must immediately follow your seventh semester. - B. You must enter school within the first 15 days of the semester to be eligible. - C. If you reach the age of 19 prior to August 1, you will be ineligible for interscholastic competition the next school year. - Awards Standards - A. You may not receive cash, merchandise or gift certificates for participating in an athletic/academic contest. - B. You may accept awards that are symbolic in nature, such as medals, trophies, ribbons, plaques, etc., for participating in a school athletic/academic program.
+These awards may be received only from your school, from a school hosting an event, or from the Colorado High School Activities Association. - C. You may accept awards for participating in non-school sponsored athletic/academic competition only if the awards are symbolic in nature, such as medals, trophies, ribbons, plaques, etc. - Non-School Competition - A. You may not participate in any organized non-school athletic competition and your school team IN THE SAME SPORT during the same season without permission from the coach and Principal.

+B. Players certified to participate as members of any high school sport team may compete on any other team, in any non-school activity or event in that sport during that sports season with the express written permission of the principal.
 Permission shall be granted if:

-1) the students' class attendance is not compromised; and

-2) the student is in good academic standing under the school's activities policy applicable to all students.
+the students' class attendance is not compromised; and the student is in good academic standing under the school's activities policy applicable to all students.

 - C. Before you join any non-school team or enter any non-school competition involving athletics, check with your athletic administrator to make certain these standards are being met. - D. You may participate in an "audition" or "try-out" for a college team only after you have completed your last season of eligibility in the sport for which you wish to tryout. - E. Student-athletes who are planning on competing in college athletics must be aware of the NCAA requirements for participation.
 The National ACT Test and the NCAA Clearinghouse must be completed prior to participation in NCAA sanctioned athletics or activities.
-Please contact the Lake County High School Counseling Office to complete the NCAA qualification process. - Sports Camps/Clinics - A. You may attend a non-school sponsored summer specialized sports camp for as long as you wish, where you do not receive instruction or coaching from a member of your school's coaching staff. - B. You may attend a specialized athletic camp outside the school sport season during the school year. - C. You may attend a camp or clinic where your school's coaching staff instructs or coaches for a period no longer than two weeks in duration.
-REMINDER: Any questions pertaining to eligibility that is not answered above should be brought to the attention of your athletics administrator.
+Please contact the Lake County High School Counseling Office to complete the NCAA qualification process. - Sports Camps/Clinics - A. You may attend a non-school sponsored summer specialized sports camp for as long as you wish, where you do not receive instruction or coaching from a member of your school's coaching staff. - B. You may attend a specialized athletic camp outside the school sport season during the school year.